HOStudioApps/HO-PC-Launcher/README.md

 There is no cloud sync or external upload.

 The app is currently unsigned, so Windows or some antivirus products may show a reputation-based warning.

-Please download the app only from the official GitHub Releases page.